neilg63/simple-string-patterns/README.md

 ### Dev Notes
 This crate is still in its alpha stage and serves as a building block for other crates as well as to supplement a future version of *string-patterns*.
 Some updates reflect minor editorial changes.

 The *string-patterns* crate before 0.3.0 contains many of these extensions.
 From version 0.3.0 all traits, enums and methods defined in this *simple-string-patterns* will be removed.
-If you need to combine their features, you install both crates.
+If you need to combine their features, you can install both crates.